General Academics and Research

 On-scene forensics professionals will photograph, collect and document evidence and may also go to autopsies.
 Later, forensic technicians working in the laboratory examine the evidence collected in order to reconstruct how the crime was committed.
 Evidence may range from fibers to blood and DNA testing and more, and generally different forensic technicians will work on different pieces of evidence for the same case.
 Shift work and overtime are common.
 The median wage in 2010 was $24.79 per hour although there is the possibility to earn upwards of $80,000 per year.

 A penologist focuses on the life of inmates in prison and other types of incarceration facilities.
 The main goal is to study the environment, how individuals interact with others, and how a life of confinement affects inmates.
 Punishment and rehabilitation programs, as well as education, are closely examined as well.
-The penologist studies all of the information gathered, examines behavior patterns of inmates, and compiles helpful information to have a full understanding of how people tend to behave while incarcerated.
+The penologist studies all of the information gathered examines behavior patterns of inmates and compiles helpful information to have a full understanding of how people tend to behave while incarcerated.
 The goal of the penologist is to provide prison staff with tools to manage behavior effectively and successfully rehabilitate residents in order to be introduced to normal life once more.
 The penologist goes on to work with inmates after they have been released in order to determine if efforts for rehabilitation were successful.
 It is important to examine educational opportunities that are intended to give inmates tools to be productive.

 The disciplines of criminal justice and political science combine to produce a field that is focused on the larger picture of criminal justice within a society.
 People working in criminal justice from a political science perspective would tend to research, analyze and influence public policy.

-This is a multidisciplinary area, and a professional combining the two areas of expertise would most likely have a master’s or doctoral degree and work in a university setting, for a private think tank or for the government.
+This is a multidisciplinary area, and a professional combining the two areas of expertise would most likely have a master’s or doctoral degree and work in a university setting, for a private think tank, or for the government.
 Salary would tend to vary depending on the professional’s focus but in 2010, political scientists had a median income of more than $100,000 per year, and in the related field of sociology, the median income was $72,360 per year.
 This can be a fascinating field for anyone interested in examining the intersection between larger political systems and criminology and working to make changes in those areas.

 Research Administration requires a large amount of education, but the reward is worth all the hard work.
-Criminal Justice Research Administration is a rewarding field for those who have put in the time to earn an advanced degree in criminal justice, but do not want to work directly in a criminal justice field.
+Criminal Justice Research Administration is a rewarding field for those who have put in the time to earn an advanced degree in criminal justice but do not want to work directly in a criminal justice field.
 One can work in the proven field of research administration and oversee criminal justice research projects in a variety of different settings.
 Research Administrators earn an average salary of anywhere from $40,000 to $100,000 per year.
 This work generally requires a large amount of experience in either a research or criminal justice field.

 Just what is sociology and how does it pertain to criminal justice?
-Sociology is a social science which uses various methods of observational investigation and careful analytical evaluation in the scientific study of human society and its origin, growth, social entities, and belief systems.
+Sociology is a social science that uses various methods of observational investigation and careful analytical evaluation in the scientific study of human society and its origin, growth, social entities, and belief systems.
 One of the main focuses of sociology has always been deviance.
 Obviously, almost by definition, convicts are deviant (at least in the eyes of the law).

 A degree in sociology helps in the criminal justice field because of the analytical, communication, and research skills required to obtain the degree.
 Another helpful trait of a sociologist is the understanding of social constraints such as poverty and their relevance to crime.
 A sociologist in a criminal justice setting can normally expect to earn between $40,000 and $60,000 per year.